 If you want to take this trip in the winter, I’d recommend skipping the lakes.
 Lake Como and Lake Garda are really impacted by seasonal closures.

-*This post contains affiliate links.
-Read my policy for more information.
+*Updated in July 2022.
+This post contains affiliate links.
 Thank you for your support and helping me run this site.*

 Transportation in Northern Italy

 Both Venice and Milan have large international airports and numerous car rental options.
 Most car rentals are manual transmission, but automatics are available so don’t get discouraged or assume they are nonexistent.
 Expect to pay tolls and choose a car rental company that doesn’t charge extra for one way drop off.

 I have used Rentalcars.com to book in the past, but always read the fine print or reach out to their very helpful customer service in the chat option if you need clarification.
 Be sure to read more of my tips for driving in Italy.

 Driving doesn’t sound like your cup of tea?
 This itinerary could be done by train and bus too, it would just take longer to travel between destinations.
 Also, consider swapping out Lake Garda and the Dolomites for Bologna or Bolzano (both are more accessible by train).
 There are so many possibilities and something for everyone in Northern Italy.